Hutbagging Stony Stream Biv

 After 3 hours we arrived at the refurbished Scotties Hut.
 It was lined with batts and plywood a couple of years ago and the Combined 4WD Clubs people said a stove was no longer required.
 However an outdoor fire had been constructed alongside the hut.
 We had a comfortable night and indeed I was too warm with my medium-weight sleeping bag.
 We studied the hut book and a descriptive entry by Anne and Bryan Dudley advised thus: at the end of the descent from Charlies Saddle, a 4WD track began on the left by a blue cycleway marker post.
 100m along this track a route marked with pink cruise tape led over the small rise and down to the Edwards River.

 In the morning we crossed the cycle bridge and ascended Charlies Saddle.
 At the bottom of the descent we kept our eyes out and around 35m down the 4WD track I noticed a faint foot trail in the grass leading to a pink ribbon tied to a manuka shrub waving in the wind.
 We cut away surrounding manuka to make this cruise tape more visible as it was too brittle to shift.
 Frank hadn’t taken along any cruise tape but we both had loppers to clear any broom growing around Stony Stream biv.
-We managed to follow this cruise tape trail to the edge of the final terrace above the river and then I noticed a bit tied on a fence along to the east of the last piece of cruise tape.
+We managed to follow this cruise tape trail to the edge of the final terrace above the river and then I noticed a bit tied on a fence.

 Frank managed to spot tape tied to a beech tree below so we examined the arête of the terrace alongside a deeply incised gully and found more remnants of tape on a patchy trail through low sparse scrub.
 We then followed tape though a grove of beech trees down to the river bank.
 Floods had removed any markers of where the track began.
 I cut some scrub where we dropped down to the river, more as a sign to us for our return.